 —The 4 least significant octets of the STA’s local TSF timer shall be set to the adjusted value of the Timestamp.

-If the received Short Beacon frame includes a Short Beacon Compatibility element:
+If the received S1G Beacon frame includes a S1G Beacon Compatibility element:

 —The 4 least significant octets of the STA’s TSF timer shall then be set to the adjusted value of the Timestamp.

-—If the most significant bit of the adjusted value of the Timestamp is 0 and the value of the TSF Rollover Flag field in the Short Beacon Compatibility element is 1, then the 4 most significant octets of the TSF timer shall be adjusted to account for roll over (i.e., the value shall be increased by one unit (modulo 232).
-Otherwise, the 4 most significant octets of the TSF timer shall be set to the value of the TSF Completion field in the Short Beacon Compatibility element. (#14/0039r2)(#800)
+—If the most significant bit of the adjusted value of the Timestamp is 0 and the value of the TSF Rollover Flag field in the S1G Beacon Compatibility element is 1, then the 4 most significant octets of the TSF timer shall be adjusted to account for roll over (i.e., the value shall be increased by one unit (modulo 232).
+Otherwise, the 4 most significant octets of the TSF timer shall be set to the value of the TSF Completion field in the S1G Beacon Compatibility element. (#14/0039r2)(#800)

-Passive scanning with Short Beacon
+Passive scanning with S1G Beacon

 If the ScanType parameter indicates a passive scan, the S1G STA shall listen to each channel scanned for no longer than a maximum duration defined by the MaxChannelTime parameter.

-Initializing a BSS using Short Beacon

-In addition to the procedures described in Clause 10.1.4.4, upon receipt of an MLME-START request primitive, the STA shall select a short beacon period and send the Short Beacon.

 Terminating a BSS

 An infrastructure BSS may be terminated at any time.
-In addition to procedures described in Clause 10.1.6, upon receipt of an MLME-STOP.request primitive, an S1G STA shall stop transmitting Short Beacon frames.
+In addition to procedures described in Clause 10.1.6, upon receipt of an MLME-STOP.request primitive, an S1G STA shall stop transmitting S1G Beacon frames.

 Instructions to TGah Editor: Change this subclause as follows: